New airstrikes hit capital of Ethiopia's Tigray region - NewsBreak

 The war in Africa’s second-most populous country has ground on for nearly a year between Ethiopian and allied forces and the Tigray ones who long dominated the national government before a falling-out with Prime Minister Abiy Ahmed, the 2019 Nobel Peace Prize winner.

+Another airstrike hours later hit Agbe between the communities of Hagere Selam and Tembien, he said, describing the site as a “center of military training and heavy artillery depot.”

-“Not at all,” Kindeya with the Tigray forces told the AP, calling the site a garage “with many old tires.
+A Tigray spokesman denied the Mekele site was related to weapons.
+“Not at all,” Kindeya Gebrehiwot told the AP, calling it a garage “with many old tires.
 That is why it is still blazing.”

 Amit Abrha, who said she was a worker at the site, said she didn't hear the airstrike coming and collapsed when the attack occurred.
 “People picked me up.
 And when the explosions continued, I went out and saw a person that I know injured and on the ground,” she said in video footage obtained by the AP, as the smoke billowed behind her and fellow residents tried to control the flames.